Life Insurance Needs Analysis

 The Survivor Expenses and Survivor Income Before Tax should reflect the expected values in the case that John has passed away (e.g., consider whether Jane will work full-time or part-time if John passes away, or perhaps not continue working).
 If Jane needs to continue saving for retirement, include her retirement savings within the Survivor Expenses field.
 Survivor Income After Tax is automatically calculated based on the province of residence and using only the personal amount credit.

-The Capital Preservation checkbox allows you to calculate the required amount of insurance equal to the shortfall divided by the real rate of return.
+The Capital Preservation checkbox allows you to calculate the required amount of life insurance equal to the shortfall divided by the real rate of return.
 The amount of insurance is calculated to cover the needs using investment returns only.
 The capital will never be depleted assuming the rate of return on the insurance proceeds is achieved.
-In other words, what would be the lump sum of insurance proceeds required for Jane to spend the 3.5% growth of the investment each year and never deplete the principal?
+In other words, what would be the lump sum of life insurance proceeds required for Jane to spend the 3.5% growth of the investment each year and never deplete the principal?

 You can create additional analyses for other parties.
 For example, if John currently supports his parents, you could add a needs analysis for them.
 How much income would they require, and for how long?
 This can be a separate need from Jane's needs.